robstave/angular2-training/session-two/page1.md

 bad1.ts(5,5): error TS2322: Type 'string' is not assignable to type 'number'.
 ```

+As you can see, typescript failed as it was expecting a string.

+Fix it and run again
+You will notice that there is now a Javascript file.
+TSC has transpiled to Javascript.

 You can also open the folder in [Visual Studio Code](https://code.visualstudio.com/) and see the errors from your IDE.

+We will  not be using TSC....but this illustrates the relationship between Javascript and typescript.

 ## Built in Types